Ghosts of Fear Street (1998 film): Production

-The pilot was first announced by ABC in 1997.
-It was pitched as a "frightcom" aimed at teenage audiences.
+In 1997, Viacom Productions signed a development deal with Parachute Entertainment to produce a primetime TV series based on the Fear Street and Ghosts of Fear Street series of books for either the 1997-98 or 1998–99 television season to debut during mid-season.
+The pilot was first announced by ABC in 1997 and was pitched as a "frightcom" aimed at teenage audiences.
 It was directed by Ken Kwapis and written by Karl Schaefer.